-Archaeological evidences and modern researches in history of Iran show that from 100,000 B.C., various ethnic groups with similar cultures lived on the Iranian Plateau.
+Archaeological evidences and modern researches in the history of Iran show that from 100,000 B.C., various ethnic groups with similar cultures lived on the Iranian Plateau.
 But very little has been known about these cultures until the Aryan migration about 90,000 years later.
 Nonetheless, archaeological discoveries have shown that the people, who lived in that area before the Aryans, were people of peace-loving, agricultural, and artistic nature.

 In order to make it easier to learn about the history of Iran and to be able to have a brief idea of Iranian history, Iran Safar present this historical information in chronological order.